Kenya President, Chief Justice Clash As Elections Approach • Channels Television

 The IEBC awarded the contract to Al Ghurair again in June, prompting Odinga’s National Super Alliance to appeal again, leading to Friday’s outcome.

-“The truth is that apart from very exceptional cases which are not acts of one’s own making, the election date is cast in stone, and this has been determined by both the constitution and by the supreme court.
-So all the players have to do everything they can, to ensure that elections take place on the 8th of August.” constitutional lawyer, Charles Kanjama said.
+“The truth is that apart from very exceptional cases which are not acts of one’s own making, the election date is cast in stone, and this has been determined by both the Constitution and by the supreme court.
+So all the players have to do everything they can, to ensure that elections take place on the 8th of August.

+“The fear for us observers is that with all this up and down, backwards and forwards, even if the election takes place, the preparation would have been seriously hampered and it would affect the quality of the eventual elections delivered by IEBC,” said constitutional lawyer, Charles Kanjama.

 President Kenyatta is seeking a second and final five-year term against veteran opposition leader Raila Odinga.